nao1215/mimixbox/README.md

 ```

 # Debugging
-### How to create docker(testing) environment
+## How to create docker environment
 ```
-# sudo apt install docker.io  ※ If you have not installed Docker in Ubuntu.
 $ make docker

-(注釈) Once the Docker image build is complete, you'll be inside the container.
+※ Once the Docker image build is complete, you'll be inside the container.
 $
 ```
-### How to create jail(testing) environment
+## How to create jail environment
 ```
 $ sudo apt install debootstrap    ※ If you have not installed debootstrap in Ubuntu.
 $ make build                      ※ Build mimixbox binary